 As conservation easement legislation is relatively new, and easements can be quite intricate, you may not have a lawyer or tax advisor experienced with these issues.
-Organizations like Legacy Land Trust Society can help you find the expertise you need.
+Organizations like Legacy Land Trust Society can direct your advisors to useful resources to help you find the expertise you need.